October 30, 2020 2 min read

 Click here to shop the uLav Digital Lavalier Microphone

-Sometimes you need to get the whole room on the line, and the MC1000 is the best budget USB microphone for conference calls.
+Sometimes you need to get the whole room on the line, and in class.
+The MC1000 is the best budget microphone for conference calls.
 Its powerful, super cardioid condenser captures 180 degree audio in a 20 foot radius.
-While the MC1000 is built for group calls, it’s also a good USB microphone for personal use - you’ll free up valuable desk space thanks to its low-profile design.
+While the MC1000 is built for group calls, it’s also a good USB microphone for personal use - you’ll free up valuable desk space thanks to its low-profile design, making it perfect for on-the-go professionals who need a usb microphone for their laptop.